 2016 Air Toxics Emissions Inventory

-- To help identify emissions of specific air toxics and areas of concern
+- Help identify emissions of specific air toxics and areas of concern;

-- To inform risk-based updates to ACDP General and Basic permit categories
+- Inform risk-based updates to ACDP General and Basic permit categories; and

-- To estimate Oregon's Hazardous Air Pollutants (HAPs) for the EPA's 2017 National Emissions Inventory and the Toxics Release Inventory
+- Estimate Oregon's Hazardous Air Pollutants for the EPA's 2017 National Emissions Inventory.